 Which Essential Oils Should You Use?

-If you own pets, the ASPCA recommends avoiding tea tree oil.
+If you own pets, this is a great graphic that explains how to use essential oils around pets.
 Also, citrus essential oils naturally dissipate more quickly than other oils, so I’d avoid those if you want a long-lasting scent.

-Lavender is great for repelling bugs, as is cinnamon.
+Bugs tend to steer clear of lavender and cinnamon scents.
 If you prefer blended scents, Purification and Thieves are both great.
-Another option is using essential oils that have antibacterial and antimicrobial properties too.
+Another option is using essential oils that have purifying and cleansing properties too.